technically-php/dependency-resolver/README.md

 ## Features

 - Based on PSR-11
-- PHP 8.0 ready (supports union type hints; see examples below)
+- Supports PHP 8 (8.0, 8.1, 8.2, 8.3 and 8.4) &mdash; full support of union type hints, and other modern features.
 - PHP 7.1+ compatible
 - Recursive dependencies autowiring
 - Semver